kellwinr/galaxybook_mask/README.md

 ## Disclaimer
 1. The scripts made are intended for Samsung Notes only, other Samsung applications might work but I can't guarantee those
-2. Applications like Samsung Settings requires the actual hardware components provided by Samsung to run, so the script will not bring you far _(however you could give this a try: [Multi-Control Solution via XDA](https://xdaforums.com/t/how-to-samsung-multi-control-with-non-samsung-windows-pc.4640205/))_
+2. Applications like Samsung Settings requires the actual hardware components (INTEL WIFI, BT Drivers) provided by Samsung to run, so the script will not bring you far _(however you could give this a try: [Multi-Control Solution via XDA](https://xdaforums.com/t/how-to-samsung-multi-control-with-non-samsung-windows-pc.4640205/))_